 EDIT.
-This specialized Edit View is similar to the standard version (see ???).
+This specialized Edit View is similar to the standard version (see section 10.3).

 As with the Play View, the Arranger Timeline at top can display only one track at a time, and you must choose between viewing the Arranger Timeline Panel or the Clip Launcher Panel.